 - Neighbourhoods centred on key facilities, provide opportunities for developing localised traffic management schemes.
 By slowing vehicles within a neighbourhood and limiting through-traffic, streets can be made safer and more attractive for direct walking and cycling access. - Four railway stations directly link Crawley to London, Brighton, Portsmouth and Southampton, as well as a fast east-west route across the town.
-Major upgrades to improve access and facilities are planned for Gatwick Airport, Three Bridges and Crawley stations. - Good bus network and services including Fastway rapid transit junctions has meant a significant increase in bus use in Crawley: in contrast to a national decline.
-Most Crawley buses have free WiFi and USB charging, service apps and realtime information at many bus stops.
-The fleet is shifting to best available emissions standards and trials of zero emissions buses. - As a compact town where most trips are short distance, with relatively flat terrain across the town, walking and cycling can be made very attractive travel options. - Green space with tree-lined routes and wide grass verges are key Crawley features which invite walking and potential cycleways, where road traffic is moderated. - Cycling projects including Bike It, which has been working successfully with students, parents and teachers in Crawley schools for the last eight years as part of a national programme to encourage cycling, scooting and walking to school. - Three major centres of employment, at Manor Royal, the Town Centre and Gatwick Airport, each of which is within cycling or walking distance of many of the Borough's neighbourhoods and each has excellent bus connections.
-Rail links with London and Brighton provide additional rail-connected employment centres for the town. - A desire to be in the forefront of developing sustainable, integrated, future-proofed transport for Crawley, reflected in adoption of new urban design principles in the Local Plan.
+Major upgrades to improve access and facilities are planned for Gatwick Airport, Three Bridges and Crawley stations. - Good bus network and services, including Fastway guided lanes, has meant a significant increase in bus use in Crawley, in contrast to a national decline.
+We have free WiFi and USB charging on buses, mobile service apps, bus stop realtime information and the fleet is shifting to best available emissions standards and zero emissions trials. - As a compact town where most trips are short distance, with relatively flat terrain across the town, walking and cycling can be made very attractive travel options. - Green space with tree-lined routes and wide grass verges are key Crawley features which invite active use of the streets, where road traffic is moderated. - Cycling projects including Bike It, which has been working successfully with students, parents and teachers in Crawley schools for the last eight years as part of a national programme to encourage cycling, scooting and walking to school. - Three major centres of employment, at Manor Royal, the town centre and Gatwick Airport, each of which is within cycling or walking distance of many of the borough's neighbourhoods and each has excellent bus connections.
+Rail links with London and Brighton provide additional rail-connected employment centres for the town. - A desire to be in the forefront of developing sustainable, integrated, future-proofed transport for Crawley, reflected in the development of new urban design principles in the Local Plan.